bgreen-trimble/trimble-modus-vue/GITHUB_PAGES.md

 Our solution uses a custom 404.html page to handle direct navigation to client-side routes:

 1. When a user navigates directly to a route (e.g., `/trimble-modus-vue/menu-view`), GitHub Pages serves the 404.html page
-2. The 404.html page shows a loading indicator, saves the requested path to localStorage, and redirects to the root of the application
+2. The 404.html page shows a loading spinner, saves the requested path to localStorage, and redirects to the root of the application
-3. The main application reads the saved path from localStorage, shows a loading state, and performs the appropriate client-side navigation
+3. The main application reads the saved path from localStorage and performs the appropriate client-side navigation
-4. Once navigation is complete, the loading state is removed and the user sees the requested content

 ## Files Involved

 - **public/404.html**: Handles the redirect for direct navigation to routes with a loading indicator
-- **src/main.ts**: Reads the saved path from localStorage, manages loading state, and performs navigation
+- **src/main.ts**: Reads the saved path from localStorage and performs navigation
-- **src/App.vue**: Displays a loading indicator while redirect navigation is in progress
 - **src/router/index.ts**: Includes appropriate base path and a catch-all route for fallback
 - **scripts/fix-gh-pages-paths.js**: Ensures all asset paths in the built index.html are correct
 - **scripts/test-redirect.sh**: Script to test the GitHub Pages redirect mechanism locally
-- **scripts/test-redirect-dev.sh**: Script to test redirects in development mode

 ## Implementation Details